 Arpana Caur

-Caur’s works are feminine in context: female figures emerge as symbols of solidarity, confronted by the tragedies of political violence and industrialisation.
-The repeated motif of clothing in her work both confirms and subverts the traditional picture of women.
-She draws inspiration from Punjabi literature and Bhakti poetry which contributed to the strains of melancholy, mysticism and devotion that are felt in her work.
-Painterly sources like folk painting and Pahari miniatures provided inspiration for her manipulation of pictorial space.
-Her works respond to the surroundings and events of her life, from the crowded Patel Nagar of her childhood to events such as the anti Sikh riots of 1984, rape of Maya Tyagi and the widows of the Chasnala mining disaster.
+A recurring theme in Caur’s works are her experiences of societal strife and the persona of the victim.
+As a result, her paintings often depict female figures emerging as symbols of solidarity, confronted by the tragedies of political violence and industrialisation.
+Clothing, also a repeated motif, confirms and subverts the traditional image of women.
+She also draws inspiration from Punjabi literature and Bhakti poetry which contribute to the strains of melancholy, mysticism, and devotion that come through in her work.
+Folk painting and Pahari miniatures also inspire her manipulation of pictorial space.
+Caur’s works respond to the surroundings and events of her life, from the crowded Patel Nagar of her childhood, to specific events like the anti-Sikh riots of 1984, the rape of Maya Tyagi, and the widows of the Chasnala mining disaster.

 Works